zyryf/sorting-algorithms-visualizer/README.md

 Application shows in the neat way how the most popular sorting algorithms perform on the same randomly generated data.

-The delay was added to illustrate specific time-complexity of each algorithm of the following algortihms:
+The delay was added to illustrate specific time-complexity of each of the stated above alogorithms:

 * selection sort
 * insertion sort